IanFSD/wmo_assetPatcher/README.md

 - .jpg
 - .jpeg

 After placing your mod files here, run the patcher to apply them to the game.

+For removing the changes made or if u want to restore the game, [Verify](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB) your files on the drop-down menu ==> Properties.

 ## Build & Compile